ritchuyyy/ritchelle/Scenario_C.md

 For now, we can offer you some things:
 1. You might want to read on tips and guidelines that you might find helpful in our [high-level software interview guide](https://hackmd.io/@nesquena/HJN9k17sm?type=view).
-2. Also, please feel free to access our [resources page](https://www.codepath.org/dev-resources) for helpful guides.
+2. Please feel free to access our [resources page](https://www.codepath.org/dev-resources) for helpful guides.
 3. Lastly, you can join our **mailing list** to learn more about CodePath's courses, job advice and even virtual events that you might be interested in.
 You can sign up [here](https://www.codepath.org/join-our-mailing-list).

 We hope for the best in your endeavors.